jolie/docs/src/language-tools-and-standard-library/basics/processes.md

 }
 ```

-If executed, it is possible to observe that the parallel calls of the client are sequentialized by the service thanks to the primitive _synchronized_ which implements a mutual access of the scope _syncToken_.
+If executed, it is possible to observe that the parallel calls of the client are serialized by the service thanks to the primitive _synchronized_ which implements a mutual access of the scope _syncToken_.